-&lt;sup>1 Authors' calculations using totals from the VBA (2014) and SSA (2014a, 2014b).
+1 Authors' calculations using totals from the VBA (2014) and SSA (2014a, 2014b).
 Expenditure totals are adjusted using the Consumer Price Index for all urban workers.
 The number of VA disability recipients has grown by 63 percent in 2000, situating the VA program between the 77 percent growth in SSDI beneficiaries and 36 percent growth in SSI.
-Coile, Duggan, and Guo (2015) explain that the faster growth in expenditures than in the number of recipients is due to increases in benefits for veterans already receiving compensation when rules were liberalized.
+Coile, Duggan, and Guo (2015) explain that the faster growth in expenditures than in the number of

-To answer these questions, this project uses the Current Population Survey (CPS) Veterans Supplement to investigate the relationship between labor supply and a veteran's level of disability over the 1995-2014 period.
-These data, in isolation and without controls for the characteristics of the veteran population, indicate that disabled veterans are, indeed, working less than in the past; in 1995, 62 percent of veterans with a disability rating were employed, but in 2014, just 49 percent worked.
-At face value, a fall in labor market activity is concerning, especially considering recent improvements in the work environment for individuals with health conditions: advancements in healthcare, a reduction in the physicality of employment, and the expansion of employers' legal obligation to accommodate employees' disabilities after the Americans with Disabilities Act.
+To answer these questions, this project uses the Current Population Survey (CPS)

+Veterans Supplement to investigate the relationship between labor supply and a veteran's level of disability over the 1995-2014 period.
+These data, in isolation and without controls for the characteristics of the veteran population, indicate that disabled veterans are, indeed, working less than in the past; in 1995, 62 percent of veterans with a disability rating were employed, but in 2014, just 49 percent worked.2 At face value, a fall in labor market activity is concerning, especially considering recent improvements in the work environment for individuals with health conditions: advancements in healthcare, a reduction in the physicality of employment, and the expansion of employers' legal obligation to accommodate employees' disabilities after the Americans with Disabilities Act.
 In this simple context, it is unclear why such a large drop would occur.